altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/modular/drive-on-chip/doc-crc.md

 activation.
 No product or component can be absolutely secure.
 Performance varies by use, configuration and other factors.
 Your costs and results may vary.
-You may not use or facilitate the use of this document in connection with any infringement or other legal analysis concerning Altera® or Intel® products described herein.
+You may not use or facilitate the use of this document in connection with any infringement or other legal analysis concerning Altera® products described herein.
 You agree to grant Altera® Corporation a non-exclusive, royalty-free license to any patent claim thereafter drafted which includes subject matter disclosed herein.
 No license (express or implied, by estoppel or otherwise) to any intellectual property rights is granted by this document, with the sole exception that you may publish an unmodified copy.
-You may create software implementations based on this document and in compliance with the foregoing that are intended to execute on the Altera® or Intel® product(s) referenced in this document.
+You may create software implementations based on this document and in compliance with the foregoing that are intended to execute on the Altera® or product(s) referenced in this document.
 No rights are granted to create modifications or derivatives of this document.
 The products described may contain design defects or errors known as errata which may cause the product to deviate from published specifications.
 Current characterized errata are available